mai13drd/peass-ci-jenkins-examples/README.md

 * buildOnJenkinsStartedAgentDevelop

+* buildOnManuallyStartedAgent

+* buildOnManuallyStartedAgentDevelop

-So *buildOnController* and *buildOnJenkinsStartedAgent* are built on github.
-Also both examples are built using the development-branches of *Peass* and *Peass-CI* respectively.
+So each example is built on github, respectively using the main- and develop-branches of *Peass* and *Peass-CI*.

 ## Important
 Each example has its own folder.
 Make sure to always run the appropriate scripts from the appropriate folder!

 To build the latest version of *Peass-CI*, execute *buildPeassAndPeassCI.sh* in common/scripts.
 This will install the necessary *Peass*-dependencies to build *Peass-CI* afterwards.
 For installing the develop-branches, execute *buildPeassAndPeassCI-develop.sh*.
 Always call these scripts from inside an example-folder!
 For example, inside the *buildOnController*-folder execute *../common/scripts/buildPeassAndPeassCI.sh*.

 Before executing another example, don't forget to cleanup the Jenkins workspace!
 Therefore a script is provided for each example.
 This will also delete the *peass* and *peass-ci*-folders created inside *common*-folder by *buildPeassAndPeassCI(-develop).sh*.
-Run the cleanup-scripts with sudo, since the containers are started as user root!
+Run the cleanup-scripts with sudo, since the controller-containers are started as user root!

 To log in to Jenkins on http://localhost:8080, enter *admin* as user and *123* as password.